plone/training/testing/testing_setup.rst

 .. note::

-    plonecli is the proper way to create new Plone packages because it automatically creates all the standard configuration to run tests on a package.

-    Otherwise you need to create all of them manually.
+    plonecli creates also a working testing structure in our package.

 Test runner
 -----------